bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   right-hand side of the direction of the line, and a negative number would have shifted the text to the left relative to the direction of the line.

-+ tx:<length>

-  The tx-option and ty-option would have worked together to fine tune the position of placing a text inside another object such as box and node, where the placement of the text position cannot be directly controled.

-+ ty:<length>

-  See tx.

 + scaleX:0.5

   The scalex-option, scaley-option and rotate-option would work